Polkadot-Blockchain-Academy/pba-book/content/substrate/code/slides.md

 all commands: <https://paritytech.github.io/substrate/master/sc_cli/commands/index.html>
 all args to a typical run command <https://paritytech.github.io/substrate/master/sc_cli/commands/struct.RunCmd.html>

-Bute then each node can decide which subset of these it chooses, and how it implements it.
+But then each node can decide which subset of these it chooses, and how it implements it.

 <https://paritytech.github.io/substrate/master/node_template/cli/enum.Subcommand.html>
 <https://paritytech.github.io/substrate/master/node_cli/enum.Subcommand.html>